 Are you ready for the storm?

 What other preparations do you make with your phones for severe weather season?
 And what non-phone preparations have you made?
 Is there a storm kit in your car or your house?
 What severe weather alerts do you have set up on your phone?
 Let us know your severe weather setup in the comments, and if you have any tools in your prep kits that served you well during previous hurricane seasons, share them!

-Updated February 2020: This guide has been updated with better power banks and .
+Updated August 2020: This guide has been updated with better power banks and a few updated links.
 Stay safe, everyone.